-This can be whipped up in 25 minutes, before guests arrive for lunch.
-Make it the centerpiece and serve alongside fresh bread, hard-boiled eggs, slices of whatever cheese on hand and any special surprise you’ve been harboring in your pantry or freezer, like Nova Salmon (Wild for Salmon).
+This recipe be prepared in 25 minutes, before guests arrive for lunch.
+Make it the centerpiece and serve alongside fresh bread, hard-boiled eggs, wedges of cheese, cured meats and smoked salmon (try Wild for Salmon).

-- Sea salt - 1 teaspoon coarse (I love sel gris!)
+- 1 teaspoon coarse sea salt (like sel gris)

 - Fill a medium pot with water and salt it generously.
 Taste the water - it should remind you of an accidental ocean gulp.
 Add the rutabaga and carrots, and bring to a boil.
 Boil for about 15 minutes, or until the vegetables are fork-tender.

 - Use a slotted spoon to transfer the vegetables from the pot to a food processor.
 (Save the broth for making soup).

 - Add the tahini, garlic, 2 tablespoons of the lemon juice and white miso to the food processor.
 Whiz into a puree.